AlgoLab/cpm2025/content/p/summer_school.md

 ## Location

-University of Milan-Bicocca, U14-ABACUS building [![map](/map-u14.jpg)](https://www.openstreetmap.org/way/23154089#map=19/45.523734/9.219992).
+University of Milano-Bicocca, ABACUS Building (U14 Building) [![map](/map-u14.jpg)](https://www.openstreetmap.org/way/23154089#map=19/45.523734/9.219992).
 Click on the map for a larger map.